IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-05-26-Hello-World.md

 <img src="/blog/assets/img/intro.png">

-The entire post does not even begin to comprehend the amount of work put in ,just to run a simple hello world program.
-Let us explore some of the complexities of the example program.
-(Trivia: *The first Hello world was written in the BCPL language and was used during the development of the C compiler by dennis ritchie.
-Henceforth, the hello world program has been deified by all computer enthusiasts.*)
+Let us start unravelling some of the complexities of the example program.

 ## Preprocessor directives